In-context Learning in Presence of Spurious Correlations

 \subsection{The proposed approach of constructing ICL instances}

-To address the task memorization issue, we propose to rotate image embeddings in each ICL instance independently, making it harder to memorize individual examples.
-We found that generating random rotation matrices on fly is computationally expensive and slows down training.
-We tried generating and storing 10K rotation matrices, but this resulted in less than 50M different training examples that were still possible to memorize to some extent.
-A more effective and efficient alternative is to apply random permutations to image embedding dimensions (for brevity, this technique is denoted with \emph{+P} in figures and tables).
-We found this approach to be very effective in terms of inducing in-context learning (see \emph{naive + P} in \cref{fig:naive-approach}).
+To prevent in-weights learning and induce in-context learning instead, potentially enabling generalization to other tasks, one approach is to increase the number of training tasks/mappings.
+We propose rotating input embeddings in each ICL instance independently as a simple approach of deriving many tasks from a single source task.
+When training with rotated input embeddings, every ICL sequences receives a different permutation and thus represents a different mapping from inputs to labels.
+This naturally encourages in-context learning, where the model uses context examples to infer the mapping on the fly, instead of encoding a single mapping.
+We found that generating random rotation matrices on-the-fly is computationally expensive and slows down training.
+We tried generating and storing 10K rotation matrices, but this resulted in fewer than 50M different training examples that were still possible to memorize to some extent.
+A more effective and efficient alternative is to apply random permutations to image embedding dimensions (for brevity, this technique is denoted by \emph{+P} in figures and tables; please see \cref{fig:permute-illustration} for an illustration of this technique).
+We found this approach to be very effective in inducing in-context learning (see \emph{naive + P} in \cref{fig:naive-approach}).
 We also see that the difference between majority-group and worst-group accuracies decreases, although an approximately 5 p.p. gap remains.